artbin/dlog/sulise/docs/development/planning/plan.md

 5. Optional canonical snippet (if desired)
    - Explanation: Centralize common lexical definitions to reduce duplication.
-   - Add a short “Common Lexical Snippets” section at the top of `profiles.md` and reference it from profiles.
+   - Add a short "Common Lexical Snippets" section at the top of `profiles.md` and reference it from profiles.

 ## Deliverables